grafana/redshift-datasource/CONTRIBUTING.md

 - AmazonRedshiftQueryEditor – Grants full access to the Query Editor on the Amazon Redshift console.
 - AmazonRedshiftDataFullAccess – Grants full access to the Amazon Redshift Data API operations and resources for the AWS account.

-The intent of the Redshift query editor in Grafana is **not** to be used as a management tool, so in the [documentation](./README.md#iam-policies) we make it clear that the role that is running the data source in Grafana should only have the AmazonRedshiftReadOnlyAccess policy attached to it.
+The intent of the Redshift query editor in Grafana is **not** to be used to modify values in the data source, so in the [documentation](./README.md#iam-policies) we make it clear that the role that is running the data source in Grafana should only have the AmazonRedshiftReadOnlyAccess policy attached to it.

 ## Architecture